archaeogeek/core-geonetwork/integration-test/README.md

 ## Running test

-Go to your project directory from terminal and hit following command
+To run these integration tests,  ensure GeoNetwork is running and accessible.
+Change to the `integration-test` directory in your project.
+Download the driver that you want to use (see below) and copy it to the directory.
+Run the following command:

 * With Chrome

-`mvn test -Dbrowser=chrome -Dwebdriver.chrome.driver=chromedriver -DendPointToTest=http://localhost:8080/geonetwork`
+`mvn test -Dbrowser=chrome`

 * With phantomJS

+`mvn test -Dbrowser=phantomjs`

+* With Firefox

-`mvn test -Dbrowser=phantomjs -Dphantomjs.binary.path=$DRIVERS_BIN/phantomjs -DendPointToTest=http://localhost:8080/geonetwork`
+`mvn test -Dbrowser=firefox`

-* The url to test could by defined in **src/test/resources/system.properties** by changing the property **endPointToTest.url** or provided to the mvn command with the parameter `-DendPointToTest=YOUR_URL`
+* The above commands assume that GeoNetwork is running and accessible on http://localhost:8080/geonetwork.
+You can alternatively define a different location in **src/test/resources/system.properties** by changing the property **endPointToTest.url**

 * By default the mvn command run all the test in the folder **src/test/resources/features**.
 To specify a different folder use the parameter `-Dcucumber.options="your path"`

 * To specify a path for the reports use the option `-Dcucumber.options="--plugin html:./report` in case you need to specify your path, the path must go after `-Dcucumber.options="--plugin html:./report your path`

 ## PhantomJS driver

-The purpose of this software it's to run automated tests after builds, so it's used the phantomJS driver.
+To run the tests in headless mode, use this approach.

-The right binary could be downloaded from [here](http://phantomjs.org).
+Download the binary from [here](http://phantomjs.org).

 ## Gecko driver

-If you want to see the running tests on firefox you can also use a geckodriver by running the mvn command with the parameters:
+If you want to see the running tests in firefox use geckodriver.

-`mvn test -Dbrowser=firefox -Dwebdriver.gecko.driver=$DRIVERS_BIN/geckodriver`

 Download the geckodriver from [here](https://github.com/mozilla/geckodriver/releases)

 ## Chrome driver

 Download Chrome driver from [here](http://chromedriver.chromium.org/downloads).

 ## Writing a test